 For more information about how family violence can impact on children see:

-Some service that help children and young people are:
+Some services that help children and young people include:

 For more information see

 - Magistrates Court see their family violence pages and films